aemdemir/myblog/content/posts/setting-up-a-pretty-and-minimal-macos-terminal.md

 ---
 title: "Setting Up a Pretty and Minimal macOS Terminal"
 date: 2021-12-29T11:53:23+03:00
 tags: ["macos", "terminal", "zsh"]
 showtoc: false
 cover:
-    image: "setting-up-a-pretty-and-minimal-macos-terminal/cover.png" # image path/url
+    image: "setting-up-a-pretty-and-minimal-macos-terminal/cover.png"
     alt: "a sample look of our terminal"
     caption: "a sample look of our terminal"
-    relative: false # when using page bundles set this to true
+    relative: false
 ---

 Using the default terminal is fine, but why not have a better terminal, especially a pretty and minimal alternative?
 In this guide, we will set up a pretty and minimal terminal with little effort.
-Our terminal will have a nice look, syntax highlighting, git info, auto-completion and other features just out-of-the-box.
+Our terminal will have a nice look, syntax highlighting, git info, auto-completion and other features just out of the box.

 ## Prerequisites